 Robert Frost' s "After Apple-Picking" is one of Frost's frequently anthologized poems.
 Read an analysis here.

 The Imagists consider Dickinson the precursor to their poems, as her poems are replete with evocative imagery.
 Emily Dickinson's "Because I Could Not Stop for Death" is an example.
+Read on for my full analysis of this poem.

 W.H.Auden's "The Shield of Achilles" is thematically quite similar to Eliot's "Wasteland" in its representation of a world devoid of principles and ethics that in its march for success has lost the true meaning of life.